mclemcrew/CS6340/NLP Project (VR Troopers)/README.md

 ### Taylor Allred
 - Significant contribution to ideation for rules-based approach (These ideas and rules are commented in the main python file as placeholders for future implementation/improvements on the model)
 - Reviewed code and PRs for merges within the repo
+#### After Midterm Update
+- Created merger method that takes both the ML model and Entity Ruler into account when outputting the final result
+- Create Entity Rules to significantly increase both the recall and precision of the DLRAMT label
 ### Michael Clemens
 - Created Repo and populated ReadMe
 - Coded up the solution (ML approach was taken first for this baseline)
 - Tested multiple ML models, created confusion matrix, validated metrics
 - Created custom word vectors, researched and implemented various custom NER pipelines
+#### After Midterm Update
+- Re-trained ML model using the new data presented during the Midterm.
+- Re-did the custom word vectors now remove fewer stop words that were present in some of the gold standard labels
+- Created Dependency Matcher Validation for the SELLER label
 ## Discussion
-We plan on fusing some other models together to get our best performing model that will have a significantly better overall f-score.
-Currently this model has custom word vectors and scores moderately well over the features except for ACQBUS.
-We plan on incorporating a Matcher and EntityRuler in combination with this model to supplement it's behavior.
+Currently this model has custom word vectors and scores moderately well over the features except for ACQBUS and SELLER.
+Incorporating a Dependency Matcher and EntityRuler in combination with the ML to supplement it's behavior may have proved more fruitful.
+Due to time constraints, ACQBUS was not modified at all in our rules based approach.